-I’m a first generation Polish-American living in Chicago.
-This city, of course, used to have the second-largest Polish population outside of Warsaw.
+I’m a first generation Polish-American living in Chicago, and I’d like to take you around the old Polish neighborhood This city, of course, used to have the second-largest Polish population outside of Warsaw.
 So I feel pretty qualified to tell you a little bit about Chicago’s Polish neighborhood.
 It’s the area around Milwaukee, Ashland and Division.
 It was once called Polish Downtown, but many today call it the “Polonia Triangle.”
 I went there in search of some Polish history and its dramatic divisions.
 We explore that history, and a lot more, on our Old Polonia and Wicker Park Food Tour in the neighborhood.

 Chicago’s Polish Neighborhood

-Polish history in Chicago is juicy, and I’m not just talking about the go??bki served at Podhalanka on Ashland and Division, which is where I began my exploration of this Chicago neighborhood.
+Polish history in Chicago is juicy, and I’m not just talking about the golabki served at Podhalanka on Ashland and Division.
+That spot is where I began my exploration of this Chicago neighborhood, though.
 After I finished my nale?niki course at Podhalanka, I headed east towards the two sets of protruding church towers that are visible from the Polish Triangle.

 Polish community building began with the organization of Catholic parishes, but before we get into that, let me start off with some background on my mother’s motherland: for over 100 years, Poland did not exist as a state, as it was swallowed by Russia, Prussia, and Austria.
 These oppressive imperial regimes caused a mass exodus of Poles, primarily between 1850 and 1920 in Chicago.
 Many Polish people came to this neighborhood.